Scroll Down To Order

 Forward-midfield line (Strikers):

-Midfield: Weston McKennie, 26, 6 ft, hometown: Little Elm, TX; Kellyn Acosta, 27, 5'9, hometown: Plano, TX; Tyler Adams, 27, 5'8, hometown: Wappingers Falls, NY; Sebastian Berhalter, 25, 5’9, hometown: London, England; Cristian Roldan, 31, 5'8, hometown: Pico Rivera, CA, this Californian held down Lionel Messi in last year’s Leagues Cup Final.
+Midfield: Weston McKennie, 26, 6 ft, hometown: Little Elm, TX, lightning fast, the American Marauder drives opponents crazy; Kellyn Acosta, 27, 5'9, hometown: Plano, TX; Tyler Adams, 27, 5'8, hometown: Wappingers Falls, NY; Sebastian Berhalter, 25, 5’9, hometown: London, England; Cristian Roldan, 31, 5'8, hometown: Pico Rivera, CA, this Californian held down Lionel Messi in last year’s Leagues Cup Final.
 The U.S. has new uniforms, one is like a wavy striped candy cane, home games.
-It is my understanding the U.S. men's team will wear the white-striped jersey vs Paraguay and Australia, with white shorts and white socks. (below, created by Nike dubbed the stars-and-stripes).
-The blue jersey with stars (away games) is against Turkey.
+It is my understanding the U.S. men's team will wear the white-striped jersey as home team, with white shorts and white socks. (below, created by Nike dubbed the stars-and-stripes).
+The blue jersey with stars (away games) was against Turkey.
 They will be all navy blue. (below).

 Defenders: Mark Mckenzie, 27, 6’, hometown: Bear, DE; Aaron Long, 30, 6"1, hometown: Oak Hills, CA; Alex Freeman, 21, 6'2, hometown: Plantation, FL: Tim Ream, 38, 6’1, hometown: St Louis, MO; Antonee Robinson, 28, 6 ft, hometown: Liverpool, England; Miles Robinson, 29, 6'2, hometown: Arlington, MA; Sergino Dest, 26, 5'8, hometown: Almere-Stad, Holland: Joe Scally, 23, 6 ft, hometown: Lake Grove, NY; Walter Zimmermann, 29, 6'2, hometown: Lawrenceville, GA.
-Chris Richards, 26, 6’2, hometown: Birmingham, AL, recipient of the U.S. Soccer’s player-of-the-year honor [not on 100% thrusters, ankle injury]; Max Arfsten, 25, 6’1, hometown: Fresno, CA; Auston Trusty, 27, 6’3, hometown: Media.
+Chris Richards, 26, 6’2, hometown: Birmingham, AL, as a teen asked to join the academy at FC Dallas but was rejected, naw u too skinny but in a few years was playing with FC Bayern Munchen, in Germany, recipient of the U.S. Soccer’s player-of-the-year honor, by age 22 was playing at Crystal Palace, Premier League England [not on 100% thrusters, ankle injury, two torn ligaments on May 17, 2026,]; Max Arfsten, 25, 6’1, hometown: Fresno, CA; Auston Trusty, 27, 6’3, hometown: Media.
 PA.
 Three goalkeepers: Matt Freese, 27, 6’3, hometown: Wayne, PA, Harvard grad; Matt Turner, 31, 6'3, hometown: Park Ridge, NJ; Chris Brady, 22, 6’3, hometown: Naperville, IL, recipient of CONCACAF U-20 Champions Golden Glove in 2022.
 13 players return from the 2022 World Cup (25 of the 26 in 2022 experienced their first World Cup.)
 The World Cup in Qatar became the first official World Cup that allowed 5 substitutes, female refs, and new technology that measured calling offside faster (theoretically 12 fancy new high-tech cameras per stadium.)
 May I make a suggestion on World Cup items, go to either ebay or here, at a site called Temu, for right now Temu has a June sale and, brother they have some of the lowest prices you can find anywhere, but it will not last long.
-The T-shirt sample below, I recently purchase on June 4, 2026, and its a beaut.
+T-shirt samples below.
+I recently purchase them on June 4, 2026, and they are beautiful.
 Guess who is coming to dinner?
-For you diehards in the corner, Ivory Coast beat France in a so-called friendly.
+For you diehards in the corner, Ivory Coast beat France in a so-called friendly, while Argentina in their last tune-up friendly whipped Guatemala 4-1.
+Scotland, Bosnia, Panama and Paraguay had arrived.
+THEY ARRIVED INTO THE AMERICAN CONTINENTS!
+Sombreros, bands you name it welcome world soccer teams.
+Scotland fans.
+Thank you Japanese fans.
+The fans of Netherlands turn Dallas orange.
+Storms forced fans in Houston to curtail the Fan Festival.
+Rain, rain go away, come back another day.
+Well, folks, as I warned, it definitely came to Philadelphia.
+And, Mother Nature caused an almost 2-hour delay.
+Crazy scenes in Vancouver with Australian fans.
+2500 drones in Santa Monica, California (around the 2 min mark, it really gets fancy.)
+Mr. Cool did it again which shows how we reacted.
+This is not the first game.
+I hope someone in Hollywood writes a screnplay for all this, like the way it was done in Walk, Don't Run with Samantha Eggar, Jim Hutton and Hollywood star Cary Grant, set in the hustle and bustle with emotions of the Tokyo Olympics.
+Cop and his dance steps greets Egyptians, from the land of the Pyramids.
+Off the beaten path, UK watermelons vs U.S. Their expression is honest.
+Having fun, Germans in the City that never sleeps, Argentinians descend on Kansas City for Banderazo rally.
+Team England arrives in New England.
+Howdy partner, welcome to Texas.
+Holy Turkey, its Turkiye, Holy Batman, is all this true?
+Stay tuned, same Bat station.

 We must be reminded that in 2026, there are eleven U.S. stadiums that will host the tournament, which has expanded from 32 to 48 teams.
 This will not be like 1994, when the United States last held it, things associated with the weather such as variables like the rising heat index, and unstable climatic junctions will make soccer events quite interesting.
-Stadium fans will have no protection from the Sun and other elements in these venues: Boston, NY-NJ, Philadalphia, Atlanta, Dallas, Houston, Monterey and Guadalajara (both Mexico), and perhaps Kansas CIty.
+As you are reading this, there is a monster heat wave approaching the East Coast that shows no signs of any let up.
+It will arrive in NYC by the end of the week.
+Stadium fans will have no protection from the Sun and other elements in these venues: Boston, NY-NJ, Philadalphia, Atlanta, Dallas, Monterey and Guadalajara (both Mexico), and perhaps Kansas CIty.
 The European teams--I believe--will suffer more as the mix of time and heat will take its toll on the Europeans that do play in any of the aforementioned stadiums.
 They will be at a disadvantage because they are used to cooler European climate, and this is something few soccer commentators talk about.
 As for those who play in other venues, they will be luckier.
-If a team from the southern latitudes are in more than able shape, they will have an eleventh 12th man.
+As of the first day of summer, it looks like the U.S. will advance;--a brief on the simple description of U.S. soccer.
+I agree with him.
+The American team is no joke.
+It is a dream, but here is the big test: on Thursday June 25, play minus star Pulisic, and possibly Richards who already has a yellow card, for half of the game, and see the result.
+If positive, it turns into a green light.
+Unfortunately, we lost; see below for brief description.
+The U.S. still has a dream of dreams, to tango with the big boys in this tournament with our very best.
+If a team from the southern latitudes are in more than able shape, they will have an invisible 12th man.
+But, the U,S. also has an invisible 12th man, our home crowd.
 For a better description of the elements that weather can produce, see my Climate page.
-A recap of the four games the U.S. played in the 2022 World Cup in Qatar.
+The big game between England and Croatia will be played in a climate controlled stadium, the beautiful AT&T Stadium in Arlington, suburb of Dallas.
+First, a recap of the four games the U.S. played in the 2022 World Cup in Qatar.

 US vs England